rmattila/rmattila.github.io/publications.md

 ### Conferences:

+* Robert Mattila, Antti Siika, Joy Roy and Bo Wahlberg, *A Markov Decision Process Model to Guide Treatment of Abdominal Aortic Aneurysms*.
+In IEEE Multi-Conference on Systems and Control, Buenos Aires, Argentina, 2016.

 * Robert Mattila, Vikram Krishnamurthy and Bo Wahlberg, [*Recursive Identification of Chain Dynamics in Hidden Markov Models Using Non-Negative Matrix